 It was the November of 2008 that we took over a Dhaba.
 We were a group 15 or so couch surfers out to explore the world heritage sites of Badami, Aihole & Pattadakal in North Karnataka.
 It was as much a mad adventure as it was the exploration of various styles of temple architecture.
 We spent roughly one day in each place.
 In Badami, it was the ancient caves depicting the Shiva, Vishnu, Harihara, Buddha, and Mahavira.
 In Aihole, it was the school of temple architecture.
 Various experimental temples like Durg temple and Lad Khan Temple.
 And numerous unfinished temples where the apprentices were being trained.
 At Pattadakal, it was the lab of temple architecture combining the North Indian and South Indian temple styles and coming out with hybrid ones.

 Dhaba at Pattadakal

 But the Dhaba owner looked at a big group and said I cannot cook for so many.
 It was an indicator of the number of people who visited the place.
 After a bit of negotiation Dhaba owners, a couple agreed to give us tea and whatever biscuit packets they had.
 We ordered the tea but knew very well we need something more to eat.
 We tried some more negotiation, but they were just not willing to entertain a large group of 15 people.

 It was an experience in itself.
 Call it Jugaad in the time of dire need, call it the liberty that you can take with the local Indians.
 Call it the sheer fun factor for a starved group of travelers or call it the most basic need that we have to take care of no matter what.
 But looking back it adds to the sort of experiences that only travels in remote areas can give you.

-This post of dedicated to all those hungry starved people on that day.
+This post is of course dedicated to all those hungry starved people on that day.
 And to the Dhaba owners who though reluctant but still, let us eat from their provisions.